nicoc12024/house-marketplace/README.md

 # Design and Layout

 This project was built for mobile first design.
-You can also use it on a desktop as well.

 # Explore Page (main)